wheaney/breezy-desktop/README.md

 If you believe you qualify, please email wayne@xronlinux.com.
 You may be asked to provide documentation to verify your eligibility.

-#### Unlocking Productivity Tier
+#### Unlocking a Productivity License

-After your first payment, you should immediately receive an email (to your Ko-fi email address) with a verification token.
+After your trial ends, purchase (or being granted free eligibility) will result in an email with a verification token.
 Once you receive that, enter it in the `License Details` view of the `Breezy Desktop` application, available from the menu in the top window bar.

 If you don't receive a token, you can request one in the `License Details` view by entering your email address.